albertovpd/automated_ML_regression/README.md

 My goal was to have the automated pipeline working.
-Myself from the future will refactorize the code, perform a better feature selection and optimise everything...
+Myself from the future will work refactoring the code, perform a better feature selection and optimise everything...
 Or not, in the end this is a leisure project and the goal is learning.
 I know now how to do it an also, how to do it way better.
 Goal accomplished.

 </details>